haberdashPI/vscode-master-key/notes.md

     + copy preset into file
     + copy user config into file

+- get all tests to run on CI
+- fix linting for tests

 Binding changes in Larkin:
 + maybe avoid need to use cmd-v so much
 - remove all my extra settings in my own config file